Radio México Internacional: XERMX

 In 1968, Luis Echeverría, then Secretary of the Interior (Secretaría de Gobernación), ordered Notimex to create a new shortwave station.
 The Secretariat of Communications and Transportation (SCT) allocated a set of five frequencies to be used at various times of the day: 5.985 MHz on the 49-meter band; 9.705 MHz on 31 meters; 11.77 MHz on 25 meters; 15.43 MHz on 19 meters; and 17.765 MHz on 16 meters.

 XERMX-OC began broadcasting on 1 September 1969.
 It was taken over by the Instituto Mexicano de la Radio (IMER) in 1983, and ceased broadcasting on 1 June 2004.
 It had 10,000-watt transmitters.

-In a November 2006 interview, IMER director Dolores Beistegui responded when asked why XERMX was taken off the air:
+In a November 2006 interview, IMER director Dolores Beistegui explained the logic for taking XERMX off the air:

 Internet audio

-Radio México Internacional was relaunched by IMER as an Internet radio service on 1 January 2011, to provide programming in Spanish, English, French, and indigenous languages, with music, dramas, documentaries, and other types of programs.
+Radio México Internacional was relaunched by IMER as an Internet radio service on 1 January 2011, to provide programming in Spanish, English, French, and indigenous languages, with programs including music, dramas and documentaries.

 It is aired as an HD Radio subchannel of XHOF-FM (105.7 HD2) in the Mexico City area and on two FM stations owned by the SPR, XHSPRM-FM 103.5 Mazatlán and XHSPRT-FM 101.1 Tapachula.